-The proposed project includes requests to modify certain regulations associated with building height, parking lot coverage, and the number of required parking spaces.
+The proposed project includes requests to modify certain regulations associated with building height and parking lot coverage.

 • Height: The project requests modification of the maximum allowable building height for a main building in the R-2 zoning district which is 35 feet subject to NMC 15.415.020.
 In the C-2 zoning district there is no building height limitation, except, where said districts abut upon a residential district, the maximum permitted building height shall not exceed the maximum building height permitted in the abutting residential district for a distance of 50 feet from the abutting boundary.
 R-1 zoned property abuts the western boundary of the development site.